ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 2. Deploy an app:
 3. Explorer your app:

-### Create an EC2 instance or you can make use of your personal infrastructure (Debian, Ubuntu, and operating systems using apt/apt-get).
+### Create an EC2 instance or you can make use of your personal infrastructure.

 Pre-requisites: